deepanshs/mrsimulator/docs/user_guide/method/method.rst

 act are determined by the ``channels`` attribute in Method.

-In this guide to designing custom Method objects, we focus first on the queries objects, i.e., SymmetryQuery and RotationalQuery, and how to use them to select the desired transition pathways for a custom method.
+In this guide to designing custom Method objects, we focus first on the queries objects, i.e., TransitionQuery and MixingQuery, and how to use them to select the desired transition pathways for a custom method.
 Then we examine how transitions frequencies in the desired transition pathways can be selected from a list of frequency contributions using the ``freq_contrib`` attribute of a